Darna (2009 TV series)

 Darna is a Philippine television drama action fantasy series broadcast by GMA Network.
-The series is based from Mars Ravelo's fictional Philippine superheroine of the same title.
+The series is based from Mars Ravelo's Philippine superheroine of the same title.
 Directed by Dominic Zapata and Don Michael Perez, it stars Marian Rivera in the title role.
-It premiered on August 10, 2009 on the network's Telebabad line up.
-The series concluded on February 19, 2010 with a total of 140 episodes.
+It premiered on August 10, 2009, on the network's Telebabad line up.
+The series concluded on February 19, 2010, with a total of 140 episodes.